datagrok-ai/public/libraries/compute-utils/composition-pipeline/README.md

 - [RichFunctionView](https://datagrok.ai/help/compute/scripting-advanced#running-scripts-with-richfunctionview)
   is an abstraction on top of a Function call and is a part of Compute package.
-RichFunctionView is resposible for building UI with inputs and outputs widgets and linking them to a function call instance, ensuring that once exuted, function call inputs are immutable and a fresh funcall is linked to UI inputs.
+RichFunctionView is responsible for building UI with inputs and outputs widgets and linking them to a function call instance, ensuring that once executed, function call inputs are immutable and a fresh funcall is linked to UI inputs.
 Platform delegates scripts/functions inputs filling and running to RichFunctionView based on an editor annotation `editor: Compute:RichFunctionViewEditor`.